 Introduction to Time Series Analysis

-As has been discussed previously in the data preparation chapter, time series usually represent the dynamics of some process.
+As discussed in the data preparation chapter, time series usually represent the dynamics of some process.
 Therefore, the order of the data entries has to be preserved.
-As emphasised, a time series is simply a set of data - usually events, arranged by a time marker.
+As emphasised, a time series is simply a set of data—usually events—arranged by a time marker.
 Typically, time series are placed in the order in which events occur/are recorded.

 In the context of IoT systems, there might be several reasons why time series analysis is needed.
 The most widely ones are the following: